What is the LISA?

 What are the admission criteria for children who have attended school abroad?

 Children who have attended school abroad must be able to speak enough English to start with us.
+Admission is possible in case English, German or one of the languages offered in our Self-Taught Program is spoken and written on mother tongue level.
+Please find the list of the Self-Taught languages here.
 Adequate knowledge of mathematics is also a prerequisite.
 These skills are checked with a placement test.

 What are the admission criteria for children who want to switch from another Austrian school to LISA?